strongqa/howitzer/README.md

 ## Documentation
-Refer to the [Getting Started](https://github.com/strongqa/howitzer/blob/develop/GETTING_STARTED.md) document to start working with *Howitzer*.
+Refer to the [GETTING STARTED](http://rubydoc.info/gems/howitzer/file/GETTING_STARTED.md) document to start working with *Howitzer*.

 You can also find the Rdoc documentation on [Rubygems](https://rubygems.org/gems/howitzer).